rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 Even after long-read polishing, there are still probably some errors in your bacterial genome, mainly homopolymer-length errors.
 Since Illumina reads don't suffer from the same types of errors, you can use short-read polishing to clean these up and get a very accurate assembly.

-[Polypolish](https://github.com/rrwick/Polypolish) is a tool I've written for this purpose, and I also quite like [POLCA](https://github.com/alekseyzimin/masurca#polca).
+[Polypolish](https://github.com/rrwick/Polypolish) is a tool I've written for this purpose, and I also quite like [Pypolca](https://github.com/gbouras13/pypolca).
 I've written more about short-read polishing in Trycycler's wiki, so follow the instructions there: [Polishing after Trycycler](https://github.com/rrwick/Trycycler/wiki/Polishing-after-Trycycler).

 Can short-read polishing make your genome perfect, i.e. with absolutely no errors?
 If your read sets were good and there were no complications along the way, then I think this is definitely possible but not guaranteed.
 The most challenging errors to fix are those in repeats, and they can be minimised by getting your assembly as good as possible before short-read polishing.
-This is why long-read polishing is important (e.g. Trycyler+Medaka+Polypolish+POLCA should do better than Trycycler+Polypolish+POLCA).
+This is why long-read polishing is important (e.g. Trycyler+Medaka+Polypolish+Pypolca should do better than Trycycler+Polypolish+Pypolca).

 After short-read polishing:
 * If you don't care about small plasmids (or if you happen to know that your genome doesn't contain small plasmids), then you're finished! __THE END__